Jaja-owiny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-Script creates a file and insert  words after.
 8-Script writes into a file the output of a command.
 9-Script duplicates the last line of a file.
+10- Script deletes any file with extension .js in the working directory recussively.
 =======
 #Input/Output Redirection project
 1-Script prints the words in ('') to the display screen.